 2. Make the crunchy onion rings by pouring milk into a large bowl.
 Combine the flour, salt, and black pepper in another bowl.
-Dip onions in the flour mixture first, then into the milk and back into the flour.
+Dip onion rings in the flour mixture first, then into the milk and back into the flour.
 Arrange all of the coated rings on a plate to rest while you heat up 2 cups canola oil in a large saucepan over medium/low heat (you can also use a deep fryer for this step, just use the amount of oil required by the fryer manufacturer and set the temperature to 375 degrees F).
 Test the oil by dropping in a pinch of flour.
 It should bubble.
 When the oil is hot, fry a handful of onion rings at a time in the oil until golden brown (3 to 5 minutes).
-Drain them on paper towels (see Tidbits).
+Drain them on paper towels.

-3. To cook the chicken, preheat a saute pan or griddle pan over medium heat.
+3. To cook the chicken, preheat a saute or griddle pan over medium heat.
 Pound your chicken with a kitchen mallet so that it has a uniform thickness of about 1/2 inch (it will plump a bit as you cook it), then trim any excess meat away that would hang off the sandwich.
-Rub each chicken breast with some canola oil, then sprinkle each breast with salt and a pinch of pepper.
+Rub each chicken breast with some vegetable oil, then sprinkle each breast with salt and a pinch of pepper.
 Grill chicken breast fillets for 4 to 6 minutes per side until done.